Through childhood, Can faced numerous difficulties but never gave up on his dream; to be a hairstylist. Eventually at 19, he found fulfillment.

 Can grew up in a poor family in Can Gio District

 His passion for hairstyling has helped him to overcome his fate.
 In April 2018, Can heard about saigonchildren’s free vocational training course for disadvantaged children.
 He registered for the hairdressing class and started his training course.
-Being able to learn what he loved, he didn’t mind going over 50 km every day from Can Gio to the city in order to attend the class at 30 Shine Salon in District 10.
+Because he was able to learn what he loved, he didn’t mind going over 50 km every day from Can Gio to the city in order to attend the class at 30 Shine Salon in District 10.

 July 2018, Can gave free haircut to the orphans of Phat Quan Social Center in Rach Gia, Kien Giang province in a program by saigonchildren.